-For almost three-quarters of a century, he was at the forefront of New Zealand cricket as a player, captain, selector, and manager.
+Walter Hadlee is known for his contribution to New Zealand cricket and is regarded as a cricketing legend in the country.
+For almost three-quarters of a century, Walter Hadlee was at the forefront of New Zealand cricket as a player, captain, selector, and manager.
 The three of his five sons-Sir Richard, Dayle, and Barry went on to play international cricket for New Zealand.
 “Spare, slight, angular, nimble and trim,” wrote Denzil Batchelor, “he wore white flannels as a fish wears gills.”
 An attacking batsman.

 Hadlee made his Test debut in England in 1937, but like many, he lost his best years to the war, and with New Zealand, not a major Test-playing nation, his chances were limited anyway.

-He was also involved in women’s cricket, rugby and, hockey.
+Walter Hadlee was also involved in women’s cricket, rugby, and hockey.
 He was awarded an OBE in 1950 and was honored again in 1978 when he became a CBE.
-Walter Hadlee, the former New Zealand captain and, administrator, has died here in Christchurch on September 29, 2006, at the age of 91.
+Walter Hadlee, the former New Zealand captain and, administrator, died in Christchurch on September 29, 2006, at the age of 91.

 Sir John Anderson, chairman of New Zealand Cricket (NZC), and Martin Snedden, the chief executive, paid their tributes to Hadlee “Walter was very much the patriarch of NZC and made an enormous lifetime contribution to cricket in New Zealand.
 He was one of the great figures of New Zealand Cricket and will have a long legacy in the sport.
 “Walter left his mark on cricket in New Zealand equally a player and administrator,” said Snedden.

-He will be remembered for his skill and dedication as a cricketer, selector, New Zealand manager, NZC Chairman and, NZC President.
-Walter took an active interest in cricket right up until his death and will be greatly missed by NZC’s Board, management, staff and, the wider New Zealand cricket community.”
+Walter Hadlee will be remembered for his skill and dedication as a cricketer, selector, New Zealand manager, NZC Chairman, and NZC President.
+Walter took an active interest in cricket right up until his death and will be greatly missed by NZC’s Board, management, staff, and the wider New Zealand cricket community.”
 New Zealand cricket mourns Hadlee.

 Walter Hadlee scored more than 7,500 first-class runs during his playing career at an average of 40, but the highlight was an innings of 116 against England at Christchurch in March 1947, one of eight tests in which he captained the team.